leudavid99-ops/sds320-project/README.md

 This project investigates drought-induced forest dieback using satellite-based Earth observation data.
 Building on the increasing frequency of summer droughts in Switzerland, the project aims to develop a method for detecting and mapping areas of forest stress or dieback, producing an output usable for decision-making in forest management and conservation planning.

-*(TO-DO: refine once the study area and exact framing are finalized — see Wulf's feedback to narrow to one problem, one study area, one target variable.)*
+*(TODO: refine once the study area and exact framing are finalized to one problem, one study area, and one target variable.)*

 ---
 ## Research question

-*TO-DO — final research question not yet defined.
-Draft direction:*

-> How well can Sentinel-2-derived vegetation-stress indices identify and map drought-induced dieback severity in the canton of Jura/Valais since 2018 severe summer-drought, compared to existing documented dieback patterns?
+> How well can Sentinel-2-derived vegetation-stress indices identify and map drought-induced dieback severity in the canton of Jura/Valais since the 2018 severe summer drought, compared to existing documented dieback patterns?

 ---
 ## Data sources